 CompSoc

-The Oxford University Computer Society (CompSoc) promotes the use of computers, programming, and new technology amongst our diverse group of members from across the university – we welcome everyone!
+The Oxford Computer Society (CompSoc) promotes the use of computers, programming, and new technology amongst our diverse group of members from across the university – we welcome everyone!
 We regularly host talks from major technology companies and academics as well as weekly social events.
 You can find a full list of our upcoming events on our Facebook page.
 Every Michaelmas Term we also run an introductory programming course in Python.

 The society was founded at St John’s College in 1978.
 To find out more, have a read of our fairly comprehensive history below.
 You might also want to read our constitution.